-Our audit committee consists of Ole Wikborg, Christos Megalou and Frank Sica, as chairman.
+Our audit committee consists of Ole Wikborg, Christos Megalou, Kristin H. Holth and Frank Sica, as chairman.
 Our board of directors has determined that Frank Sica qualifies as an audit committee "financial expert," as such term is defined in Regulation S-K promulgated by the SEC.
 The audit committee is responsible for:

-- the appointment, compensation, retention and oversight of independent auditors and approving any non-audit services performed by such auditor; - assisting the board in monitoring the integrity of our financial statements, the independent auditors' qualifications and independence, the performance of the independent accountants and our internal audit function and our compliance with legal and regulatory requirements; - discussing the annual audited financial and quarterly statements with management and the independent auditors; - discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - discussing policies with respect to risk assessment and risk management; - ~ meeting separately, and periodically, with management, internal auditors and the independent auditor;

-- reviewing with the independent auditor any audit problems or difficulties and management's responses; - setting clear hiring policies for employees or former employees of the independent auditors; - annually reviewing the adequacy of the audit committee's written charter, the internal audit charter, the scope of the annual internal audit plan and the results of internal audits; - ~ reporting regularly to the full board of directors; and - ~ handling such other matters that are specifically delegated to the audit committee by the board of directors from time to time.
+- the appointment, compensation, retention and oversight of independent auditors and approving any non-audit services performed by such auditor; - assisting the board of directors in monitoring the integrity of our financial statements, the independent auditors' qualifications and independence, the performance of the independent accountants and our internal audit function and our compliance with legal and regulatory requirements; - ~ discussing the annual audited financial and quarterly statements with management and the independent auditors; - discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies: - discussing policies with respect to risk assessment and risk management; - $\textcolor{red}{\sim} \hspace{0.2cm} \text{meeting separately, and periodically, with management, internal auditors and the independent auditor;} \\$ - $\textcolor{red}{\sim} \ \ \text{reviewing with the independent auditor any audit problems or difficulties and management's responses;}$ - ~ setting clear hiring policies for employees or former employees of the independent auditors; - annually reviewing the adequacy of the audit committee's written charter, the internal audit charter, the scope of the annual internal audit plan and the results of internal audits; - ~ reporting regularly to the full board of directors; and - ~ handling such other matters that are specifically delegated to the audit committee by the board of directors from time to time.